-I have never seen a production so full and rich, yet staged in such a small arena.
+I have never seen a production so full and rich staged in such a small arena.

-‘The Fishermen is an adaptation of the novel by the same name, written by Chigozie Obioma, directed by Jack McNamara, and adapted by Gbolahan Obisesan.
+‘The Fishermen’ is an adaptation of Chigozie Obioma’s novel of the same name, directed by Jack McNamara, and adapted by Gbolahan Obisesan.

 The Arcola’s studio was the host to this spell-binding piece.
-Chigozie Obioma’s writing has the ability to infect the audience with laughter and raw emotion simultaneously.
-No surprise then that the story Gbolahan was adapting from was so rife with splendour and beauty, love, laughter and tears, that the audience was forever on an ever moving roller-coaster of feelings.
-The writing, in a word, is brilliant.
+Obioma’s writing has the ability to infect the audience with laughter and raw emotion simultaneously.
+No surprise then that the story Obisesan adapted from was so rife with

-These two powerhouse actors own the stage, embodying their main characters, but also the characters of the rest of their family, taking through the tale as, in truth, it is a story about 4 brothers, not just the two we see.
-It is impossible to praise these two enough for how well they carried this show.
+These two powerhouse actors own the stage, embodying their main characters, but also the characters of the rest of their family, taking us through the tale as, in truth, it is a story about 4 brothers, not just the two we see.
+It is impossible to praise the two enough for how well they carried this show.
 It would also be unfair to praise them too much as every element of this show went into making it stellar.
-However, I will say these two are stars of the very near future if not tomorrow.
+However, I will say Olukoga and Ajao are stars of the very near future if not tomorrow.
 They were mind-blowingly good in their story-telling, craft, delivery, and chemistry with each other.
 They are true family to each other on, and safe to say, off the stage.